tododge/BIOS424/lab_two/README.md

 Now we can run ragtag
 ```
 cd $SCRATCH/BIOS424/lab_two
-sbatch scripts/submit_ragtag.sh
+sbatch scripts/submit_ragtag.sh # Should take like a minute
 ```
 The ragtag output will be in the `ragtag/` directory.
-The file we care about is `2L.scaffolded.fasta`.
+The file we care about is `2R.scaffolded.fasta`.
 We can check the stats of the scaffolded assembly, and we should find that there are only a few contigs, with one being extremely long.
 The stats should look like:
 ```
-# number of contigs:     11
+# number of contigs:     7
-# total contigs length:  27448483
+# total contigs length:  31975339
-# mean contig size:      2495316.64
+# mean contig size:      4567905.57
-# contig size first quartile: 193563
+# contig size first quartile: 1775251
-# median contig size:         470274
+# median contig size:         1864736
-# contig size third quartile: 728259
+# contig size third quartile: 23340296
-# longest contig:             23922314
+# longest contig:             23340296
-# shortest contig:            84909
+# shortest contig:            652358
-# contigs > 500 nt:           11 (100.00 %)
+# contigs > 500 nt:           7 (100.00 %)
-# contigs > 1K nt:            11 (100.00 %)
+# contigs > 1K nt:            7 (100.00 %)
-# contigs > 10K nt:           11 (100.00 %)
+# contigs > 10K nt:           7 (100.00 %)
-# contigs > 100K nt:          9 (81.82 %)
+# contigs > 100K nt:          7 (100.00 %)
-# contigs > 1M nt:            1 (9.09 %)
+# contigs > 1M nt:            6 (85.71 %)
-# N50                23922314
+# N50                23340296
 # L50                1
-# N80                23922314
+# N80                1864736
-# L80                1
+# L80                3
 ```
-Our longest contig is 23.9Mb long, about .5MB longer than the reference 2L chromosome.
-We can double check that indeed RagTag aligned this contig to the 2L chromosome by looking at all of the contigs (which are now named by which reference contig they were scaffolded to). `samtools faidx` will create an index file for a fasta, which allows us to easily see contig lengths.
+We can double check that indeed RagTag aligned this contig to the 2R chromosome by looking at all of the contigs (which are now named by which reference contig they were scaffolded to). `samtools faidx` will create an index file for a fasta, which allows us to easily see contig lengths.
 ```
 cd $SCRATCH/BIOS424/lab_two/ragtag/
-samtools faidx 2L.scaffolded.fasta
+samtools faidx 2R.scaffolded.fasta
-cut -f-2 2L.scaffolded.fasta.fai | sort -nrk 2
+cut -f-2 2R.scaffolded.fasta.fai | sort -nrk 2
 ```
-This will output the bp length of each contig in `2L.scaffolded.fasta`:
+This will output the bp length of each contig in `2R.scaffolded.fasta`:
 ```
-2L	23922314
-3L	728259
-2R	719145
+2R      23340296
-3R	551615
-ptg000033l_1	470274
-X	426731
+X       1931199
-ptg000001l_1	193563
-ptg000024l_1	136059
-3Cen_mapped_Scaffold_36_D1605	124935
-211000022280470	90679
-211000022278845	84909
+3L      1864736
+2L      1775251
+ptg000007l_1    1214511
+3R      1196988
+ptg000028l_1    652358
 ```
-We can clearly see that our longest contig does in fact scaffold to 2L.
-Notice how we have 10 other smaller contigs that were scaffolded to other chromosomes/contigs in the D. melanogaster reference.
+We can clearly see that our longest contig does in fact scaffold to 2R.
+Notice how we have 6 other smaller contigs that were scaffolded to other chromosomes/contigs in the D. melanogaster reference.

-We can now use this assembly of 2L to call structural variants with assembly aligners.
-It's important to remember that while we have 10 other contigs in our fasta file as well, we know our reads are from 2L.
-We can further filter the fasta file to only include the sequence of 2L.
+We can now use this assembly of 2R to call structural variants with assembly aligners.
+It's important to remember that while we have 10 other contigs in our fasta file as well, we know our reads are from 2R.
+We can further filter the fasta file to only include the sequence of 2R.
 We will use this fasta file for SV calling in the next part.

 ```
 cd $SCRATCH/BIOS424/lab_two/
-samtools faidx ragtag/2L.scaffolded.fasta 2L > 2L.fasta
+samtools faidx ragtag/2R.scaffolded.fasta 2R > 2R.fasta
 ```

 ---

 ## Calling structural variants

 To call structural variants, we first need to make the read and assembly alignments.
-We will use the same set of reads we downloaded earlier as well as the 2L assembly we just made and align them to the same reference genome.
+We will use the same set of reads we downloaded earlier as well as the 2R assembly we just made and align them to the same reference genome.
 We will use the program `minimap2` for both read alignment and assembly alignment.
 There are separate scripts for each alignment type.
 ```
 cd $SCRATCH/BIOS424/lab_two
 sbatch scripts/submit_read_alignment.sh